vmeng/SpeakHere/README.md

 SpeakHere
 =========

-find in cocoa china, use gouge voice to text
+find in cocoa china, use google voice to text.
+Only work on real device.